We are pleased to launch Concord-Carlisle Football Academy (CCFA) this Fall with 4 teams:

 Jason holds a USSF National C coaching license, a USYF National Level 3 coaching diploma, an NSCAA Level 1 goalkeeping diploma and a Masters in Elementary Education.
 He is a former fifth-grade, sixth-grade, and special education teacher and has a B.A. in Journalism from Ithaca College and a M.Ed. from Lesley University.

 Coach Thomas played professional soccer for Wimbledon F.C.
 (EPL) for five years.
 He went on to coach with both Wimbledon F.C. and Crystal Palace F.C. academies in the U.K., as well as at the American School of London (ASL).
 Mark was also the Assistant Manager for the Molesey F.C. (a semi-pro team in England) for two years and Head Coach for Merton F.C. (amateur soccer club of men's, women's and youth teams) for seven years.
 Coach Thomas has coached across the U.S. with Coerver Coaching in California, Indiana, Kentucky, Missouri, Ohio and Oklahoma.
 Since moving to the U.S., Mark has also coached for Lexington P.D.A. and for the Boston Breakers women's professional soccer team.
 He currently holds a UEFA B coaching license.

 In addition to Mark's experience as a player and coach, he has worked for many years in the business side of sports with companies such as Octagon Sports Marketing (Sales Director Asia, VP Business Development Europe), Team 2012 (U.K. Olympic Team sponsorship), Norwich City (English Premier League, Head of Business Development) and most recently, President of Business Operations with the Boston Breakers.
 Mr. Thomas is a graduate of King College Wimbledon.

-Coach Thomas lives in Concord with his wife and two children.
+Coach Thomas lives in Concord with his wife and three children.